 Data profiling and data viewing

 Discover patterns and outliers, and see other statistics on the Profile tab to get in-depth knowledge about the data quality.
 You can also view the actual data and sort and filter each column on the Table tab.
 Report your findings to the data owners to find the best fit for the primary key column and contextualization and to provide the best support for the end-users of the data.
 Keep iterating on the data integrations to improve the data quality and prepare the data transformation into the CDF data model.
+See Transform data to get started.
 Profiling has a maximum limit of 1 million rows per table.
 Rows exceeding the limit won’t be profiled.